Marak/HTML/README.md

 **Conditionally render blocks of HTML using Boolean values**

-Setting a value to `Boolean false` indicates that class will be removed.
+Setting a value to `Boolean false` indicates the class will be removed during the render.
 That's it.
-Conditional logic propositions shouldn't exist in the View!
+Conditional logic propositions shouldn't exist in the View.

 ```html
 <div class="content">